COMSOC-Community/comsoc-website/docs/community.md

 <section markdown="1">
 # The COMSOC Community

-The COMSOC research community is made up of a diverse group of individuals, defined by a common interest in the study of mechanisms for collective decision making.
+The COMSOC research community is made up of a diverse group of individuals and defined by a common interest in the study of mechanisms for collective decision making.
 People regualrly meet in person and online, at a wide variety of events.